Robust Real-time LiDAR-inertial Initialization: EXPERIMENTS

 \subsection{Time Consumption Evaluation}

-Compared with \cite{lv2020targetless,mishra2021target}, two offline extrinsic calibration methods with high computation load, our approach is fast and can be implemented online.
-Different from minimizing point-to-plane with batch optimization, our LiDAR odometry is very efficient, the average processing time of a subframe is about 8 ms. Once sufficient data is collected, the total time consumption of initialization solver, including data pre-processing, coarse-to-fine temporal initialization, extrinsic and gravity initialization is less than 500 ms, which is far smaller than the actual data collection time.
+Compared with \cite{lv2020targetless,mishra2021target}, two extrinsic calibration methods with high computation load, which cannot be processed in real-time, our approach is fast and can be implemented in real-time.
+Different from minimizing point-to-plane with batch optimization, our LiDAR odometry is very efficient, the average processing time of a subframe is about 8 ms. Once sufficient data is collected, the total time consumption of initialization solver, including data pre-processing, temporal initialization, extrinsic and gravity initialization is less than 500 ms, which is far smaller than the actual data collection time.

 To evaluate the efficiency, we test \cite{lv2020targetless}, \cite{mishra2021target} and our method on the same dataset collected in an apartment hallway, and compare the time consumption of motion compensation for each scan.
 Also, we compare the total calibration time when the data length, measured by LiDAR input size, is different.
 All the results are shown in Fig.~\ref{fig:pic7}, which suggests that our method has high computation efficiency.
 Moreover, as the input data amount increases, the processing time of our approach grows slowly.